AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/TextRecognition based on MLKit/readme.md

 Recognizing non-Latin languages requires some configuration:

 - Initialize the recognizer with the correct model.
-- B4A: add reference with #AdditionalJar: com.google.android.gms:play-services-mlkit-text-recognition-chinese (replace *chinese* with the relevant lowercased model name).
+- B4A: add reference with #AdditionalJar: [plain]com.google.android.gms:play-services-mlkit-text-recognition-chinese[/plain] (replace *chinese* with the relevant lowercased model name).
 - B4i: add the bundle of the relevant model: <https://www.b4x.com/b4i/files/MLKit_Bundles.zip>

 Note that B4i MLKit package for local mac was updated as well as the #AdditionalLib list.